Takeaways from the 2022 midterm elections - Local News 8

 By Eric Bradner, Dan Merica and Gregory Krieg, CNN

-The battle for control of Congress is beginning to take shape as votes are counted in competitive races across the nation.
+The battle for control of Congress is coming into focus as votes are counted in competitive races across the nation.

 In Florida, though, Republican Gov. Ron DeSantis romped — flipping heavily Latino counties that had historically been Democratic strongholds on the way to a reelection victory that could serve as a launching pad for a 2024 presidential bid.

-Here are six early takeaways as votes are being counted in key races:
+Here are seven early takeaways as votes are being counted in key races:

 Virginia’s split decision offers early signals